ecmwf-lab/ecml-tools/README.md

 ```

-Please note that you can pass more than two `zarr`s to the function.
+Please note that you can pass more than two `zarr` files to the function.

 ## Joining datasets